Valuations in a tech-enabled future

 Leaders from the accounting, valuation, audit and business advisory sector, and regulators, professional bodies and business chambers were invited to discuss the state of business valuation practice in Hong Kong and the creation of an action plan for a 'framework' to support professionalism and standards for the sector.

 Globally, the increasing volume and complexity of business valuations and intangibles has left the sector with a gap in qualified valuation practitioners and a gap in service standards among certain segments of the market.
 The increasing demand is led by increases in corporate transactions including mergers and acquisitions and divestitures compounded with the rise in fair value measurements used in financial reporting.

-RICS are working with several organizations in the United States to finalize a solution through the use of a Mandatory Performance Framework as well as the specialized training and recognition for those who have the knowledge and experience to perform business valuation.
+RICS are working with several organisations in the United States to finalise a solution through the use of a Mandatory Performance Framework as well as the specialised training and recognition for those who have the knowledge and experience to perform business valuation.
 Valuation professionals who have demonstrated their proficiency in performing valuations for financial reporting purposes are now distinguished from their peers as Certified in Entity and Intangible Valuations (CEIV).
 The uniqueness of this credential is its ongoing proactive risk-based quality assurance program to guide and enforce mandatory performance requirements and strengthen regulator confidence and public trust.

 In Hong Kong, the lack of professional identity and oversight of business valuers has created an image of the sector that is hostage to the reputation of its lowest performers.

 A climate of mixed performance requires duplication of efforts by company directors, financial advisors, auditors and regulators to screen questionable work product, spreading the costs and responsibilities for businesses across a variety of advisors, each struggling to take adequate responsibility for their own performance.